prestodb/presto/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

     (5 rows)

-The Kafka connector contains converters for ISO 8601, RFC 2822 text formats and for number-based timestamps using seconds or miilliseconds since the epoch.
+The Kafka connector contains converters for ISO 8601, RFC 2822 text formats and for number-based timestamps using seconds or milliseconds since the epoch.
 There is also a generic, text-based formatter which uses Joda-Time format strings to parse text columns.